 First, diagnosis helps patients access a community of likeminded people experiencing similar illnesses.
 This is a major deviation from the paternalistic, acute model of illness, as, in that model, patients are surrounded by healthy people and do not get an opportunity to form a ‘subculture of the sick’.
 Among the chronically ill, especially EDS patients, this subculture is robust and provides solace to many patients struggling to come to terms with and manage their illness.
 Diagnoses consistently come with congratulations, and a warm welcome into the “herd”.
 The “herd” in question is of “zebras”, what EDS patients refer to themselves as.
 This moniker references the old medical adage “if you hear hoofbeats, think horses ,not zebras.”
 In welcoming one another to the “herd”, current members are giving a previously undiagnosed “newbie” access to the support network of the “herd”, while reaffirming the rarity of their shared experience and presenting a continued challenge to a medical system that “looks for horses”.
 It also comes with robust sympathy and support--commenters typically begin with a missive such as “I am so sorry you are dealing with this” or “hugs” and often offer to call or private message one another, providing much-needed support.

 While a definitive treatment for EDS does not exist, patients emphasize that a diagnosis allows them to access treatment that improves their quality of life, and which they would not have been able to access otherwise.
-This is a deviation from the paternalistic model, as none of these treatments cure and most patients emphasize easing of symptoms, not return to typical life functions.
+This is a deviation from the paternalistic model, as none of these treatments cure, and most patients emphasize easing of symptoms, not return to typical life functions.
 One poster on Reddit described the diagnosis as “life changing,” as it allowed her to “get into specialists who… can actually help me as a human, as an individual.”.
 Some patients describe their doctors as “miracle workers” who can diagnose them, draw connections, manage their care, and offer quality referrals.
 EDS patients often also cite that this diagnosis allows their care providers to narrow in on informed treatments more quickly.
 As one poster described it, they believe a diagnosis helps in “determining what treatments and investigations could be beneficial vs. invasive and a waste of time/resources”.
 Another patient appreciated that her PT was “immediately able to help [her] because [they] had a confirmed diagnosis on that joint instead of a stab in the dark about why it hurt”.
 Ultimately, an EDS diagnosis helping patients depends on providers’ willingness to commit to managing a chronic illness without hope of an unambiguous cure or resolution.
 For these patients, symptom management matters.
 It may even be “life-changing”.